Two McGill students are winners of the 2016 Tax Analysts Student Writing Competition

 About H. Heward Stikeman

-Stikeman was a two-time graduate of McGill, receiving a Bachelor of Arts in 1935 and a Bachelor of Civil Law in 1938.
+H. Heward Stikeman (1913-1999) was a two-time graduate of McGill, receiving a Bachelor of Arts in 1935 and a Bachelor of Civil Law in 1938.
 He would go on to become one of the university's most celebrated graduates.